Louisa Lytton: Strictly Come Dancing

-Lytton began touring with 'Strictly' on 18 January 2008 with ex-EastEnders co-stars, Letitia Dean and Matt Di Angelo, and ended the tour with 11 wins under her belt.
-Along with her EastEnders co-star Christopher Parker, Louisa was vocal in her criticism of the media treatment of John Sergeant, which led to him resigning from the 2008 series of 'Strictly Come Dancing'.
+In 2008, Lytton embarked on Strictly Come Dancing Live!, which toured the country.
+Speaking of her time on Strictly, Lytton said she "absolutely loved taking part in Strictly Come Dancing and jumped at the chance to take part in the live show, and thanks to [her] bosses at The Bill, [she had] the chance to get back out there and this time, fingers crossed, win it for the girls!".
+She won numerous times.
+The tour began on 18 January 2008, and Lytton competed alongside her EastEnders co-stars, Letitia Dean and Matt Di Angelo, ending the tour with 11 wins.
+Along with her EastEnders co-star Christopher Parker, Lytton was vocal in her criticism of the media treatment of John Sergeant, which led to him resigning from the 2008 series of Strictly Come Dancing.
 She said she was surprised that Arlene Philips was removed as a judge from the next series of Strictly Come Dancing due to her age and she was replaced by former contestant and 2007 winner Alesha Dixon.

-Strictly on Tour 2008

-She was one of the former Strictly Come Dancing participants to be asked to return for Strictly on Tour which took place in early 2008 and toured the country.
-She was asked to return due to her personality and popularity with the audience on Strictly Come Dancing.

-“I absolutely loved taking part in Strictly Come Dancing and jumped at the chance to take part in the live show, and thanks to my bosses at The Bill I've got the chance to get back out there and this time, fingers crossed, win it for the girls!".
-She won numerous times.
-She appeared on BBC Breakfast for a second time in January 2008 and a third time in September 2008.

-Children in Need: Strictly Special 2019

 In October 2019, it was confirmed that Lytton would return to Strictly Come Dancing for a Children in Need special with EastEnders co-stars Maisie Smith, Rudolph Walker and Ricky Champ.
 It was announced that she would be partnered with Gorka Márquez.
 On an Instagram post, Lytton revealed that she had remembered nothing about dancing from when she took part in the show, 13 years previously.